Nanway/dfc-vae/README.md

 # dfc-vae
-I turned my friends into dogs and made computer generated images of them with this deep feature consistent variational autoencoder
+I turned my friends into dogs and made computer generated images of them with this deep feature consistent variational autoencoder.
+In the repo I've attached some images of dog people as well as computer generated images and averages of faces.

 I trained the model in PyTorch and reimplemented this paper: https://arxiv.org/abs/1610.00291